darbyluv2code/spring-boot-3-project-job-portal-web-app/section-13-appendix/setup-instructions/setup-instructions.md

 2. **Configure `application.properties`**
    - In the Spring Boot project, open the `application.properties` file located at `src/main/resources/application.properties`.
-   - Review the default connects.
+   - Review the default configs.
 If you used the provided database scripts, then no changes are required.
    - However, if you changed the users then update the database connection details with your MySQL credentials:

      ```properties